openedx/edx-documentation/en_us/course_authors/source/set_up_course/index.rst

 Setting Up a Course
 ###################

-When you begin to set up a course, the first step is to plan and specify two types of basic information.
+Xhen you begin to set up a course, the first step is to plan and specify two types of basic information.

 * **Course** information, such as the course title and number, remains true